Doctoral Training and HDR

 Thesis Defense Procedure

-The dissertation defense application is submitted through the Adum portal.
-Once all required fields have been completed and the doctoral student has submitted the application, the defense forms will be available in their personal account.
+The dissertation defense application is prepared through the Adum portal.
+Once all required fields have been filled out and the doctoral student has submitted the application, the defense forms will be available in their personal account.

 Amended Order of May 25, 2016